 1.2 Theoretical Framework

-This research builds upon the efficient market hypothesis (EMH) while incorporating behavioral finance principles that suggest market inefficiencies can be exploited.
-The hybrid model's architecture, which is unique in its combination of deep learning theory, particularly in the areas of pattern recognition and sequence prediction, and trading strategy implementation from modern portfolio theory and risk management frameworks, is a key feature of this study.
+This research builds upon the efficient market hypothesis (EMH) while incorporating behavioral finance principles that suggest how market inefficiencies can be exploited.
+A key feature of this study is the hybrid model’s architecture, which is unique in its combination of deep-learning theory—particularly in the areas of pattern recognition and sequence prediction— and trading strategy implementation from modern portfolio theory and risk management frameworks.

 1.3 Challenges and Limitations